dinocosta/dino.codes.next/posts/how-phoenix-logs-endpoint-routes.md

 There might be more nuances in the middle of all of this process, but this gives you a nice overview on how all of this happens.

+Here's a diagram, summing all of this up, to help visualize the flow of events:

 ![Diagram](/images/phoenix_logs_endpoint_routes_diagrams.png)